MaxKolac/RandomLoadoutGenerator/README.md

 ﻿## Overview

-A C# library that allows you to randomly choose one weapon of all weapons available in Team Fortress 2.
+A C# library that allows you to choose random weapons from all weapons available in Team Fortress 2.
 You can specify for what class and for what slot should a weapon be randomized.

 This library supports weapons that are multi-class and are equippable in different slots, for example The Panic Attack or The B.A.S.E.
 Jumper.